20steps/collmex-bundle/README.md

 ## About

-The twentystepsCollmexBundle provides a Service-oriented API for Symfony2 applications that need to interact with the Collmex accounting service.
+The 20steps Collmex Bundle provides a Service-oriented API for Symfony2 applications that need to interact with the Collmex accounting service.

 For further information about Collmex: http://www.collmex.de